Magnitus-/ExpressUserLocal/README.md

 Future Development
 ==================

+- Finish tests for :Field/:ID parametric URLs where ID is non-string

 Here are some potential improvements I'd find desirable for the project.
 Note however that at this point, the project as it is meets my personal needs so consider those changes long terms goals for the project.